taikaa/ca_extend/README.md

 bolt plan run ca_extend::upload_ca_cert cert=$(puppet config print localcacert) --targets webservers
 ```

-For example, to use certificate authentication for PuppetDB

 #### PCP

 Note that you cannot use the Bolt `pcp` transport if your CA certificate has already expired, as the PXP-Agent service itself depends upon a valid CA certificate.